Estimating the Potential of Program Repair Search Spaces with Commit Analysis: Introduction

 \section{Introduction}

-Fixing software bugs is a notoriously time-consuming task for developers \cite{saha2017elixir}.
-To address this issue, automatic program repair systems apply repair strategies to fix software bugs without human intervention.
-These systems have shown promising results on bug datasets, such as Defects4J \cite{just2014defects4j} and Bugs.jar \cite{saha2018bugs}.
-However, it has been shown that the performance of program repair on one of such datasets does not necessarily generalize to other datasets \cite{durieux2019empirical}.
-Consequently, the existing evaluations cannot be taken as fully revealing the applicability of program repair in real world.
+Fixing software bugs is a notoriously time-consuming task for developers \cite{Murphy-HillZBN13}.
+To address this issue, automatic program repair (APR) approaches apply repair strategies to fix software bugs without human intervention \cite{Monperrus2015}.
+Researchers usually assess repair approaches by running them on bug datasets, such as Defects4J \cite{just2014defects4j}, Bugs.jar \cite{saha2018bugs} and ManyBugs \cite{GouesBFW17}.
+Comparative evaluations of repair systems (e.g., \cite{liu2020efficiency, martinez2017automatic, durieux2019empirical}) have shown promising results in terms of the number of bugs that can be fixed in a given dataset.

-In general, there are two major obstacles to evaluate the applicability of program repair systems.
-First, running repair systems to fix a bug requires a huge computational power \cite{durieux2019empirical}.
-Second, most systems do test-based program repair \cite{Monperrus2015}, hence require the program under repair to have a test-suite that fails before the repair.
-However, it is hard to find a large number of versions of real world projects with test-suites that can be compiled and executed \cite{tufano2017there}.
-For example, after analyzing $168,772$ Travis CI builds during more than two months, Madeiral et al. \cite{madeiral2019bears} found that only $251 \, (0.14\%)$ of them are real world bugs that meet all criteria for being used in a sound evaluation for program repair.

-Considering the aforementioned challenges, we propose a novel way for assessing the applicability of repair systems in real world.
-Instead of actually running a repair system on bug datasets, our key idea is to investigate how often past patches use the same repair strategies as the ones employed by program repair systems.
-If a human patch uses the same repair strategy as a program repair system, it can be assumed that this system would be able, in theory, to repair the same bug (modulo implementation limitations and computational power).

-In this paper, we propose to specify the \textit{repair strategies} that repair systems use to change the source code of a buggy program.
-This specification is actionable: given a repair strategy and a patch, we can say that the patch uses the same repair strategy or not.
-Based on a set of repair strategy specifications, we can identify the changes made by human developers that correspond to known repair systems.
-We design and implement \toolname for this. \toolname takes a Git repository as input and outputs the list of commits whose corresponding source code changes could likely be generated by a repair system. \toolname enables us to study the applicability of program repair on past commits.

-\toolname specifies the repair strategies based on the change pattern specification language of Martinez et al. \cite{martinez2019coming}.
-To determine if the source code change of a commit $c$ could be generated by a repair system $r$, \toolname statically analyzes the change in two steps.
-Firstly, it checks whether the edit script of abstract syntax tree (AST) follows one of the strategies employed by $r$.
-Secondly, it checks if all code fragments used in the source code change can be synthesized by $r$.
-If $c$ passes both checks, we say that $c$ lies in the search space of $r$.
-The current version of \toolname specifies the search space of $8$ notable repair systems: Arja~\cite{yuan2018arja}, Cardumen~\cite{martinez2018ultra}, Elixir~\cite{saha2017elixir}, GenProg~\cite{le2011genprog}, jMutRepair~\cite{martinez2016astor}, Kali~\cite{qi2015analysis}, Nopol~\cite{xuan2016nopol}, and NPEfix~\cite{cornu2015npefix}.